The Greatest NBA Players Of All Time -- Ranked, 50-1

 Championships: 0

-The Human Highlight Reel not only had a cool nickname but he had a game that truly warranted the moniker.
-Dominique Wilkins was one of the most gifted, creative and ferocious dunkers on the court.
-Wilkins recorded 26,668 points for his career, 13th in the all-time scoring list.
+The Human Highlight Reel not only had a cool nickname, but he had a game that truly warranted the moniker.
+Dominique Wilkins was one of the most gifted, creative, and ferocious dunkers on the court.
+Wilkins recorded 26,668 points for his career, 13th on the all-time scoring list.

 One of the few who was snubbed but truly deserved to be named one of the NBA’s 50 greatest, Wilkins was an All-Star nine times and an All-NBA selection seven times.
 If only the Hawks didn’t trade him in the 1993-94 season, he might have received a more favorable response from voters.